Senate Republicans stuck in quarantine as chaos unfolds over coronavirus bill

 “Congress needs remote voting.
 Period.
 Full stop,” Stefanik tweeted.
 “We must effectively modernize & govern during this time of unprecedented global health crisis.
 This can and should be temporary “We have 21st century technology and we need to use it to protect our communities now.”

-Meanwhile, on Monday, negotiations on the third phase of the stimulus are expected to continue, with Treasury Secretary Steven Mnuchin slated to meet with McConnell to iron out details in the package.
+Meanwhile, on Monday, negotiations on the third phase of the stimulus are expected to continue, with Treasury Secretary Steven Mnuchin slated to meet with Senate Democratic Leader Chuck Schumer.

 The Senate failed to move forward with the legislation on Sunday, as Democrats opposed the plan, partly because top senators Paul, Romney, Scott, Lee and Gardner were self-quarantined and McConnell was unable to garner crucial support from Democrats.